Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 2. The content

-The content in release notes is focused on the user and how the new changes can make their lives easier and solve their problems.
-You'll typically see mentions of features, relevant product improvements, small or big bug fixes, and significant issues resolved in the latest product release.
+Release notes focus on the user and how the new changes can make their lives easier and solve their problems.
+You'll typically see mentions of features, relevant product improvements, major or minor bug fixes, and significant issues resolved in the latest product release.

 On the other hand, changelogs contain comprehensive, technical information sorted in reverse chronological order.
 They cover minute details, such as technical changes, additions, fixes, and removals.